 How do I know if I am on track to finish all of my requirements?

 Use Albert’s “degree progress report” located through the drop-down menu in your Student Center to determine how close you are to completing your degree requirements.
 This report will provide you with current information regarding your current registration and requirement completion.
-Note that Albert includes courses completed (green) and those in progress (yellow) in its tallies.

 Your unofficial transcript is also available through the drop-down menu options.

 COLLQ-UG is a mandatory 2-unit colloquium preparation with your adviser.